Skip to main content

 1. Moving Averages (SMA & EMA)

-Moving averages are the bread and butter of trend analysis.
-The Simple Moving Average (SMA) takes the average price over a set number of periods – for instance, a 5-day SMA on EUR/USD just averages the closing prices from the last five days.
-The Exponential Moving Average (EMA) gives more weight to recent prices, so it reacts faster to changes.
-Traders often watch the 9, 21, 50, and 200-period EMAs to spot trends and find support/resistance levels.
-When the 9-EMA crosses above the 21-EMA, that’s a classic bullish signal.
+Moving averages are the foundation of trend analysis.
+The Simple Moving Average (SMA) averages the closing price over a set number of periods — a 5-day SMA on EUR/USD just averages the last five daily closes.
+The Exponential Moving Average (EMA) weights recent prices more heavily, so it reacts faster.
+Most traders watch the 9, 21, 50, and 200-period EMAs to spot trends and find support or resistance.
+When the 9-EMA crosses above the 21-EMA, that's a classic bullish signal.
+I've found the 50-EMA works best on daily charts for swing trades, but on shorter timeframes it whipsaws too much.

 2. MACD (Moving Average Convergence Divergence)

-MACD tracks the relationship between two EMAs (usually the 12 and 26-period) and shows the difference as a histogram, plus a 9-period signal line.
-When the MACD line moves above the signal line, it suggests bullish momentum; below it signals bearish momentum.
-It’s great for confirming a trend before jumping into a trade, and works for both beginners and experienced traders.
+MACD tracks the gap between two EMAs (usually the 12 and 26-period) and shows it as a histogram with a 9-period signal line.
+When MACD moves above the signal line, bullish momentum is building; below it signals bearish momentum.
+It's useful for confirming a trend before entering, and it works for both beginners and experienced traders.

 3. Ichimoku Kinko Hyo

-Ichimoku is an all-in-one indicator that shows trend direction, momentum, and key support/resistance levels at a glance.
-It has five lines: Tenkan-sen (conversion line), Kijun-sen (baseline), Senkou Span A and B (which form the “cloud”), and Chikou Span (lagging line).
-If price is above the cloud, the trend is bullish; below, bearish.
+Ichimoku is an all-in-one indicator that shows trend direction, momentum, and support/resistance levels in one view.
+It has five lines: Tenkan-sen (conversion line), Kijun-sen (baseline), Senkou Span A and B (forming the "cloud"), and Chikou Span (lagging line).
+Price above the cloud means bullish; below means bearish.
 The thicker the cloud, the stronger the trend.
+I haven't tested Ichimoku on crypto pairs much, but on forex daily charts it holds up well.

 Momentum Indicators